Gonlo2/mhconfig/README.md

 ### Trace

-To know if some service is using some document or template it's possible to add traces that will be activated when certain conditions are met.
+To know if some service is using some document it's possible to add traces that will be activated when certain conditions are met.

 ```protobuf